abuob/abuob.github.io/content/blog/why-have-a-website.md

 I do have opinions and thoughts on many things - writing them down helps to flesh them out and forces me to reflect on my own views.
 If they're put out online, they'd better be thought through properly; after all, they're public now.
+Primarily, I'm of course writing for myself - frankly speaking I'd be surprised if anyone else bothered to read anything I write.
-And if anyone happens to stumble upon them and might find them useful - all the better!
+However, if anyone happens to stumble upon it and finds it useful - all the better!

 ## So, here we go!